Inside:Is my teen daughter a lesbian? Maybe or maybe not, but here’s how to handle this sensitive teenage sexuality topic

 Which brings us to your teenager who says she’s a lesbian.
 Since you can’t know for sure whether it’s a phase or her lifelong identity, what should you do?

 Don’t say “It’s a phase.”
 For one thing, you don’t know whether it is.
 More important, dismissing what she’s feeling right now is profoundly invalidating.
 If she thinks you don’t accept or understand her, she’ll shut you out of conversations about her sexual life—the exact opposite of what you want.
+She may have had these feelings since early childhood and just worked up the nerve to discuss it with you.

 Ask about her experience.
 Don’t interrogate her, of course, but be curious.
 Has she been attracted to other girls for a long time, or is this fairly new?
 Was her interest in girls inspired by one specific girl?
 Is she in love?